nbassili/SWRL2SPIN/README.md

     OUT-university1.owl

+## RUN from Windows Command Line

+Open cmd.exe and change directory to the folder where the SWRL2SPIN distribution files have been copied.
+At the command line type:

+    > swrl2spin.bat <<"Ontology File">>

+to translate the ontology that contains SWRL rules into an ontology with SPIN rules.

+E.g. you can use the three sample files provided:

+    > swrl2spin.bat university1.owl

+The output is saved into the same directory with the name `OUT-<Ontology File>`

+Thus for the previous example the following file will be generated:

+    OUT-university1.owl

+## TEST SPIN rules

-To test the SPIN rules in TopBraid we must do the following steps:
+To test the SPIN rules in TopBraid you must do the following steps:
 1) Rename the file to `OUT-university1.rdf`
 2) Load the file from TopBraid and manually import the `spif.ttl` ontology from the library.